aurel192/AurelsOpenAIClient/AurelsOpenAIClient/README.md

 The `GenerateImage` class generates images from text prompts.
 You can customize the model, size, and output file.
 You must be verified to use the model `gpt-image-1`.

 Go to: https://platform.openai.com/settings/organization/general
-Do the verification on your mobile phone or laptop because the it requires a camera.
+Do the verification on your mobile phone or laptop because it requires a camera.

 ```csharp
 var imageClient = new GenerateImage("YOUR-OPENAI-API-KEY");